W. E. W. Petter: Personal life and retirement

 Throughout his education at Marborough and Cambridge Petter seems to have led a reclusive life.
 At Cambridge he had one close friend, John McCowan, with whom he shared an interest in motor cars.
 It was during a stay at the McCowan family farm that Petter met his future wife Claude, the daughter of Louis Munier a Swiss official at the League of Nations in Geneva.
 Teddy and Claude were married in August 1933, in her home town near Geneva, with McCowan as their best man.
 The Petters had three daughters, Camile in 1936, Francoise in 1938 and Jenni in 1945.
 While living in Dorset in the 1930s he designed his own house, a modern wooden chalet, with oil heating, double glazing and an automatic garage door.

 When he left Folland he had intended to continue as a consultant engineer, with a limited interest in the Gnat.
 However, in January 1960 Petter left the aircraft industry completely, stating "I have finished with aviation completely.
 I have strong religious interests to which I am now going to give a lot of my time."

 Five years earlier, Claude had been introduced to a 'Father Forget', a former minister of the Reformed Church of France who claimed to be able to cure her Parkinson's disease through communal prayer.
 With Claude and daughter Jenni, Teddy Petter joined Father Forget's commune in 1960 and moved to Switzerland.
 There he lived the simple life of a holy man until in May 1968 he died, aged 59, of bleeding from a chronic stomach ulcer.
 He was buried in Beruges, Poitou-Charentes, in France.
 Claude died in 1975.

+To commemorate him a road named Petter Court has been created in BAE Systems' Enterprise Zone at the site of the old Samlesbury Aerodrome in Lancashire.